maxi1571/Twitter-Data-Analysis/README.md

 * Using streamlit library a web app was created in order to visualization our dataset
 * Tweet SQL database was connected to the web app
 * Data set visualization was performed in the web app for multiple analysis made upon the data.

+## Running the Web App

+### Steps
+            * First download the requirments by running the command "pip install -r requirements.txt" on terminal.
+            * Create an SQL database using the schema.sql provide.
+            * Specify your SQL database on add_data.py to your version and specify the port number.
+            * run add_data.py
+            * Then run web_app.py using the command "streamlit run web_app.py"
+            * It will open a localhost
+            * It will open a dashboard which you can manipulate the data and see different data version visulization

 ## Result Conclusion